In value-based deep reinforcement learning, a pruned network is a good network: Why is pruning so effective?

 \paragraph{Normalization baselines} To investigate the role normalization plays on the performance gains produced by pruning, we consider two types of $\ell_2$ normalization that have proven effective in the literature.
 The first is weight decay ({\bf WD}), a standard technique that adds an extra term to the loss that penalizes $\ell_2$ norm of the weights, thereby discouraging network parameters from growing too large.
 The second is {\bf L2}, the regularization approach proposed by \citet{kumar2022offline}, which is designed to enforce an $\ell_2$ norm of 1 for the parameters.

 \paragraph{Plasticity injection baselines} We compare against two recent works that proposed methods for directly dealing with loss of plasticity. \citet{nikishin22primacy} observed a decline in performance with an increased replay ratio, attributing it to overfitting on early samples, an effect they termed the ``primacy bias''.
-The authors suggested periodically resetting the network and demonstrated that it proved very effective at mitigating the primacy bias, and overfitting in general (this is labeled as {\bf Reset} in our results). \citet{sokar2023dormant} demonstrated that most deep RL agents suffer from the {\em dormant neuron phenomenon}, whereby neurons increasingly ``turn off'' during training of deep RL agents, thus reducing network expressivity.
+The authors suggested periodically resetting the network and demonstrated that it proved very effective at mitigating the primacy bias, and overfitting in general (this is labeled as {\bf Reset} in our results).

+\citet{sokar2023dormant} demonstrated that most deep RL agents suffer from the {\em dormant neuron phenomenon}, whereby neurons increasingly ``turn off'' during training of deep RL agents, thus reducing network expressivity.
 To mitigate this, they proposed a simple and effective method that Recycles Dormant neurons ({\bf ReDo}) throughout training.

 As \autoref{fig:scalingWidths_learningCurves} illustrates, gradual magnitude pruning surpasses all the other regularization methods at all levels of scale, and throughout the entirety of training.
 Interestingly, most of the regularization methods suffer a degradation when increasing network width.
 This suggests that the effect of pruning cannot be solely attributed to either a form of normalization or plasticity injection.
-However, as we will see below, increased plasticity does seem to arise out of its use.
+However, as we will see below, increased plasticity does seem to arise out of its use. {We provide sweeps over various baseline hyperparameters in \cref{sec:redoSweep,sec:freqResetSweep,sec:layerResetSweep,sec:weightDecaySweep}}.